 - dry months occur from April to August, during which it almost does not rain but during which the frosts usually appear at night, fluctuating the temperature between -8 °C to 13.8 °C (17.6 to 56.8 °F).

-Ichthyological fauna present in rivers and lagoons are represented by fish known as chalhua (Orestia sp.), catfish (Pygidium sp.) and trout as an exotic species.
+Ichthyological fauna present in rivers and lagoons is represented by fish known as chalhua (Orestia sp.), catfish (Pygidium sp.), and trout as an exotic species.
 The amphibians are represented by several species of toads while the reptiles are only represented by a species of lizard of the genus Liolaemus.

 Mammals are represented by the wild guinea pig (Cavia tschudii), deer or taruca (Odocoileus virginianus), vizcacha (Lagidium peruanum), skunks or anas (Conepatus chinga), Andean fox (Pseudalopex culpaeus), llama (Lama glama), alpaca (Lama pacus), guanaco (Lama guanicoe), vicuna (Vicugna vicugna), bobcat (Oncifelis colocolo) and several species of mice ("ucush").